-As a process of best practice, all audio from music grade, certificate and diploma exams is recorded by the examiner.
+As a process of best practice, all audio from music face-to-face grade, certificate and diploma exams is recorded by the examiner.

 The regulator, Ofqual, demands high standards from awarding bodies in terms of assuring the quality of qualifications, and the recording of exams is an additional tool through which we can continue to monitor and improve the experience for our teachers and candidates.